 - Astoria Equal Suffrage League: Active suffrage league that organized for “the vote” in Clatsop County

 - Gladstone Chatauqua: Hosted large suffrage events and debates on the issue.
-(Assigned to Gladstone Historical Society)
+(Nomination complete, site listed on NVWT map, Nominated by Gladstone Historical Society)

 - Corvallis College Equal Suffrage League at Oregon Agriculture College, Waldo Hall: Each college in Oregon organized an equal suffrage league, and president of the league, Emma Wold spoke to women students about the question of suffrage.